actualbudget/actual/docs/Developers/using-the-API.md

 let api = require('@actual-app/api');

 await api.init({
-  // This is the UUID from Settings → Show advanced settings → Budget ID
-  budgetId: 'abcdef',
-  config: {
   // This is the path to the `user-files` folder created by actual-server
+  // (including the `user-files` part)
   dataDir: '/path/to/user-files',
-  },
 });

+// This is the ID from Settings → Show advanced settings → Budget ID await api.loadBudget('abcdef');

 let budget = await api.getBudgetMonth('2019-10');
 console.log(budget);